Astrophysics (Index)About

 (Astrophysics Stratospheric Telescope for High Spectral Resolution Observations at Submillimeter-wavelengths)

 ASTHROS (for Astrophysics Stratospheric Telescope for High Spectral Resolution Observations at Submillimeter-wavelengths) is a balloon-borne 2.5-meter submillimeter reflector telescope in development for a flight from near McMurdo Station in Antarctica.
 It has a cryogenically-cooled dual-channel camera with 12 arcminute angular resolution at 122 μm and 20 arcminute resolution at 205 μm.
 Plans are to image star-forming regions in the Milky Way and nearby galaxies, e.g., M83.
 The aim is to spend three to four weeks at an altitude of 40 kilometers (130,000 feet).
-JPL ASTHROS website says the launch is scheduled for December 2024, but earlier plans had been for December 2023.
+The JPL ASTHROS website did say the launch was scheduled for December 2024, but as of January 2025, I have found nothing online regarding whether it was launched, canceled, or further delayed; an earlier schedule had planned for December 2023.
 (December is summer in Antarctica and an advantageous month for McMurdo Station's balloon launches.)

 (telescope,reflector,airborne,submillimeter,construction)